Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy: Computation Infrastructure and Additional Training Details

+We use Google TPU v3-8 for all the training sponsored by the Google TPU Researc Cloud program.

-In order to improve the training efficiency of training on TPU v3-8, we don't use the conventional batchification of the training data based on instances.
+\paragraph{Batching for Self Information Updating} In order to improve the training efficiency of training on TPU v3-8, we don't use the conventional batchification of the training data based on instances.
 Instead, we concatenate all the tokenized instruction-response pairs into a single list of tokens, and chunk the list into segments of batch\_size $\times$ sequence\_length.
-We only run training on 1 random seed.
-However, we believe the performance gap is large enough to reduce the significance concern.
+We run training on 3 random seeds and report average performances.

-For evaluation, the responses are generated with a temperature of $0.1$ for all the methods.
-This temperature is chosen to reduce the randomness in the facts.
-The total length of the input instructions and output responses are also limited to 1,024 tokens, while the input instructions in left-padded to 128 tokens.
-For the compuation of evaluation metrics, we use Nvidia V100 GPUs with 16 gigabytes memory with the code from UniEval github repository\footnote{\url{https://github.com/maszhongming/UniEval}}.

 We derive our training codebase from EasyLM\footnote{\url{https://github.com/young-geng/EasyLM}}.
 We will release our code and data after publication.